-Menopause Starts Younger Than You Think: Here's What You Need To Know
+Menopause Can Start Younger Than You Think: Here's What You Need To Know

 Ways to cope with symptoms

-For people approaching this stage of life, or who are already going through it, here are four steps for making this transition more manageable.
+For people approaching this stage of life or who are already going through it, here are four steps for making this transition more manageable.

 1. Get educated